SQream/sqream_docs/reference/cli/metadata_server.rst

    * - ``--help``
      - None
      - Used to display a help message or documentation for a particular program or command.
-   * - Logging path
-     - Current directory
-     - Path to store metadata logs into
-   * - Listen port
-     - ``3105``
-     - TCP listen port.
-If used, log path must be specified beforehand.

 Starting metadata server